 Her anthologies include Our Freedoms: Essays and Stories From India’s Best Writers, A Matter Of Taste: The Penguin Book Of Indian Food Writing, and Patriots, Poets & Prisoners: Selections from Ramananda Chatterjee’s The Modern Review.

-She writes about books and the reading life for the FT’s Life & Arts section, was a contributing opinion writer on gender and other subjects for the New York Times and the International Herald Tribune, and has written extensively for the BBC, the Business Standard and other places.
+She writes about books and the reading life for the FT’s Life & Arts section, was a contributing opinion writer on gender and other subjects for the New York Times, and has written extensively for the BBC, the Business Standard and other places.
 She helped to set up the Indian publishing house, Westland Books, as its first chief editor, is a founder member of PEN Delhi, and has served on several literary juries, festival boards, gender and literacy trusts.

-Before the novel-writing life, Nilanjana has worked as a food writer, a travel writer, a reporter and columnist on gender and gender violence, an editor, a publisher, was briefly a paralegal researcher, taught even more briefly in a nursery school and was for several years an intrepid blogger, Hurree Babu over at the now defunct Kitabkhana.
+Before she became a full-time novelist, she worked as a food columnist, a travel writer, a reporter and columnist on gender and gender violence, an editor, a publisher, was briefly a legal researcher, taught even more briefly in a nursery school and spent several happy years as an intrepid blogger, Hurree Babu over at the now defunct Kitabkhana.

 “Nilanjana Roy’s novel is a delight to read.
 Eliot’s Old Possum would have enjoyed these Practical Indian Cats.” – Salman Rushdie

 The Wildings won the Shakti Bhatt First Book Award, and was shortlisted for the Waterstones Children’s Book Prize, the Commonwealth Book Prize among others.
 Environmental fable about a clan of cats in the rapidly changing Old Delhi neighbourhood of Nizamuddin, with dazzling guest appearances by tigers, a warrior mongoose, black kites and Doginder Singh.